UKCloud/documentation/articles/azure/azs-how-create-vm-terraform.md

   }
 </code></pre>

-## How to Execute a Terraform Plan
+## How to execute a Terraform plan

 > [!TIP]
 > Terraform by default scans your execution directory and looks for all `tf` files.